on-associates/atob-webflow-scripts/README.md

 ### Getting Started

-RoundSlider is a JavaScript library that runs the calculator sliding function, it's built on top of jqeury as an IIFE.
+RoundSlider is a JavaScript library that runs the calculator sliding function, it's built on top of jQuery as an IIFE.

 ## Functions that are used to set the calculations